- Choose which path is the best fit for your aspirations.

 Some universities and colleges are committed to specifically supporting estranged applicants and students throughout their journey to higher education, often with a dedicated member of staff.
 This could include support with your application, help to find your feet in your first year, and ongoing support right through to graduation.
 It’s a good idea to contact the universities and colleges you’re interested in before you apply, to find out what support they can offer you.

-Many universities and colleges have pledged their commitment to supporting students who do not have the support or approval of a family network through the Stand Alone Pledge.
+Many universities and colleges have pledged their commitment to supporting students who do not have the support or approval their parents due to a breakdown in the relationship (known as estranged) through the Stand Alone Pledge.
 Their website gives details of the 'champion institutions' who have taken the Pledge, along with details of the support they have committed to, and you can also listen to estranged students talk about their own experiences of higher education.
 Not all universities and colleges who offer support for estranged students have signed the Pledge, so if you don't see your choice on the website, it doesn't mean they can't help you.
 Check the university's website, or contact their student services office to see what's available.

 Mental health advisers